Frequently Asked Questions

 Do other states allow people to vote while they’re on parole?

-Yes, in 16 other states1 and the District of Columbia a person’s right to vote is automatically restored after their release from prison.
-Two states (Maine, Vermont) have no disenfranchisement for people with convictions.
+Yes, 19 other states1 and the District of Columbia allow a person on parole to vote.
+Two of these states (Maine, Vermont) have no voter disenfranchisement whatsoever for people with criminal convictions.

 How does this compare to policies in other countries?